Mod $\ell$ Weil representations and Deligne--Lusztig inductions for unitary groups: Abstract

 \section{Abstract}

-We study a decomposition of the mod $\ell$ Weil representation of a finite unitary group via Deligne--Lusztig inductions.
-We study also its decomposition as representations of a symplectic group, and give a construction of mod $\ell$ Howe correspondence for $(\mathit{Sp}_{2n},O_2^-)$ including the case where $p=2$.
+We study the mod $\ell$ Weil representation of a finite unitary group and related Deligne--Lusztig inductions.
+In particular, we study their decomposition as representations of a symplectic group, and give a construction of a mod $\ell$ Howe correspondence for $(\mathrm{Sp}_{2n},\mathrm{O}_2^-)$ including the case where $p=2$.